Shia Ping Kung BA Hons, MA

 Shia Ping graduated from the University of Sheffield in 1998 with an MA with distinction in Leisure Management, having achieved a dual honours degree BA in Accounting and Financial Management and Economics in 1997 from the same university.
-Shia Ping has twenty years of experience in the area of centre performance measurement and analysis.
+Shia Ping has over twenty years of experience in the area of centre performance measurement and analysis.
 She is the principal analyst for sports for the National Benchmarking Service which SIRC provides on behalf of Sport England.

 Financial management and performance measurement in the sport and leisure industries